Home | Gateways | Academics | Admission | Directories | Site Index SEARCH:

 Office of International Education

-Please note that in requesting to add a dependent spouse and/or minor child under the age of 21 to your F-1 SEVIS record, you are agreeing to accept the financial responsibility of supporting the dependent(s) and maintaining comprehensive health insurance coverage for the dependent(s) for the duration of your F-1 program.
+Please note that in requesting to add a dependent spouse and/or minor child under the age of 21 to your SEVIS record, you are agreeing to have their status linked to yours and thus must accept the financial responsibility of supporting the dependent(s) and maintaining comprehensive health insurance coverage for the dependent(s) for the duration of your program.
+Further, as their status is linked to your status, their actions (e.g., inability to maintain status) may directly impact your status and future status as well.

-• Complete the Dependent I-20 Request Form including the Financial Worksheet (pg.
-2)
+• Complete the Dependent I-20 (or Dependent DS-2019) Request Form including and a Financial Worksheet

 • Submit the following paperwork to the Office of International Education: